What’s the Best Fabric to Use for Embroidering Patches?

 Next, consider the weight of your garment as a whole.
 The fabric should support the overall weight of your garment.
 For example, if you’re adding extraneous elements such as beading, bows, and buttons, you’ll want a more robust fabric that holds its shape well.
 A lightweight fabric can easily pull and stretch with heavy yarn, while a heavier-weight fabric would be needed for hefty stitching mediums.
 Fabrics that are heavily embellished or woven are less practical for embroidery patches.

 Determine the finish of your sewing project.
-How would you like it to present?
+How would you like it to be presented?
 The finish is vital to your fabric choice since the background impacts the feel of the project.

 Look at the fabric choices and get a feel for the finishes that match your design.
 A shiny fabric produces a more polished appearance, creating a bigger contrast between the background and the patch.
 However, a matte fabric has a non-reflective surface, which is ideal for a busy embroidery piece.